lauraclay/sonic-pi-lessons/Lesson-4/lesson-plan-4.md

 Pupils are first invited to set up and connect their Raspberry Pi hardware.
 They may then load the Sonic Pi application and find their work from the previous lesson.
 Through questioning, select students to explain what they did in the previous lesson.

-##Main Development
+##Main development

 1. Pupils should be asked what kind of information they have been using in the previous lessons; in other words, the things they’ve been able to change.
 They have been able to change the time to sleep and the note to play.
 Ask them what kind of information this is; they’re all numbers.
 Explain that a number is a kind of data, and there are many others that computers may understand.

 2. Explain to the pupils that although numbers are one of the most useful forms of data, it’s also very handy to represent a list of numbers.
-Ask them if they can think of any things that could be represented by a list of numbers; for example, the finish times of runners in a race, the numbers drawn in the lottery and the notes of a bass line.
+Ask them if they can think of any things that could be represented by a list of numbers; for example, the finish times of runners in a race, the numbers drawn in the lottery, and the notes of a bass line.

 3. Invite the pupils to enter the following code into a new worksheet and press play: